xzoert/graphene/README.md

 Graphene needs a dirctory it can write to, which is called the classpath.
 When you open a connection to Graphene you must specify as well the location of this directory.
 It is typically called *model* and placed aside from the *graphene* directory.

-If now you add a *helloworld.php* file to get through this rief tutorial, your script directory should look like this:
+If now you add a *helloworld.php* file where you can write your first script, this is how your script directory should now look like:

      /graphene